Sdcrouse/recipe-rolodex/NOTES.md

 Put the New Recipe button next to the "No recipes yet" message if the user hasn't made a recipe yet.
 Maybe change "Your recipes: No recipes yet" to "No recipes yet".
 Make a '/users' route and a users/index.erb page.
-In the "get '/users/:username'" route, redirect users to '/users' if they are logged in, but the chef doesn't exist.
 Delete the development.sqlite file (and possibly test.sqlite), then run rake db:migrate.
 If that works (causing the database entries to be reset with the seeds alone), then add that to the README as an option.
 I may instead have to reset the databases in Tux.
 Divide this NOTES.md file into two files (at least): NOTES.md and STRETCH_GOALS.md, and separate them into the appropriate sections (past versions, problems/solutions, etc).
 Idea from the "post '/recipes'" route: convert blank values to nil with #presence.